wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.5.4.2 =
+= 1.5.4.3 =

-bugfix release
+bugfix release for single issue: $readonly_fields error
-bugs fixed: $readonly_fields error fixed, record updates now getting timestamp updated, list search results

 == Using the Plugin ==